How to use the CHOOSE function

 and returns the value in D18.
 "C" is found on row 18 in the leftmost column in B15:E18.
 The third argument col_index_num is 3.
 The intersection of row 18 and the third column is D18.

-9. CHOOSE function return array
+9. Return array

 The image above demonstrates how to return an array of values using the CHOOSE function.